ErrorTzy/writings/notes/Ethics/OnWhatMatters.md

 - The object of our desire: an event
 - Aim: Some desires are instrumental, and is for the sake of something else; The telic desire is our aim.

+**psychological hedonists:** All telic desires are desires for pleasure.

+**Parfit's objection**: this confuses the pleasure of fullfilling a desire with the object of the desire.
+If I want posthumous fame, even if I may gain pleasure from thinking about it, I work hard for the sake of fame, not pleasure.